 Finally, we intend to elicit the sense of “in sight.”
 Utopia may be an unrealizable nowhere, but it is a nowhere that lies, like Minister D’s purloined letter, always in plain sight.

 Length, style, tone, form—all basically immaterial.
-We are interested in virtually any genre of writing, lying anywhere on the continuum from conventional to quirky.
+Within the broad theme of humanities education, we are interested in virtually any genre of writing, lying anywhere on the continuum from conventional to quirky.
 Examples: scholarly article; essay; sociological fieldwork; interview; poetry; tragedy; fantasy; myth; fiction; drama; guide; satire; screed; humor; ritual guide; aphorisms; exercitia; catechism, litany; farce.
 Mix genres, if that’s what it takes.
 Write an interview with a mythological pedagog, real (Socrates, say) or imagined (the Ideal Teacher).
 Create a pre-class ritualized litany for optimal absorption.
 We would love to read descriptions of imagined teaching scenarios that perform acts of efficacious pedagogical insurrection.
 How, for example, would you teach, or like to see taught, a given humanities course in which some very unusual teaching and learning unfolds?
 If you were asked to make a guide for others to follow, what would that look like?